oakmac/tourney-nerd/README.md

 # Tourney Nerd

-A library for handling rules for [Ultimate] tournaments.
+A library for handling [Ultimate] tournament logic.

 ## About